Non-surgical

 Candidates for Microneedling

 A good candidate for microneedling is someone looking to improve skin texture, fine lines, and scars.
 The treatment works well on most skin types, though those with good skin elasticity may see the best results.
-Patients with sun damage, crow’s feet, or smile lines can also benefit from microneedling treatment.
+Many patients also choose microneedling for general skin rejuvenation and as an anti-aging treatment.
+With the minimal downtime, it appeals to those with busy schedules wanting noticeable skin improvements.

 Who Should Avoid Microneedling?